EigenFunction271/toxic_tuner/README.md

 - `app.py`: Main Streamlit application
 - `src/`: Core application code
   - `llm/`: Gemini integration
-  - `utils/`: OCR and text processing
+  - `utils/`: Text processing utilities
   - `ui/`: Reusable UI components

 ## Troubleshooting
-- If you get an API key error, verify your `.env` file exists and contains the correct key
+- If you get an API key error:
+  - Verify your `.env` file exists and contains the correct key
-- For OCR issues, ensure Tesseract is installed on your system:
-  - Windows: Download and install from [GitHub](https://github.com/UB-Mannheim/tesseract/wiki)
-  - Mac: `brew install tesseract`
-  - Linux: `sudo apt-get install tesseract-ocr`
+  - Check that you've enabled the Gemini API in Google Cloud Console
+  - Ensure billing is set up for your Google Cloud project
+  - Try creating a new API key if issues persist
+- For image processing issues:
+  - Ensure your images are clear and well-lit
+  - Try reducing image size before upload
+- If the app is slow:
+  - Check your internet connection
+  - Reduce image size before upload
+  - Consider upgrading your Google Cloud quota if needed

 ## License
 MIT